 The HHPI measures house prices across the UK.
-A headline, UK aggregate HHPI1983 measure is produced each month, while HHPI1983 measures are produced on a quarterly basis for: Wales, Scotland and Northern Ireland, as well nine English Regions.
+A headline, UK aggregate HHPI2019 measure is produced each month alongside monthly measures for Wales, Scotland and Northern Ireland, and nine English Regions.

 Other relevant information relating to the market or economic reality